GustikS/NeuraLogic/Resources/KNOWN_ISSUES.md

 gradient the caller computed, so `NeuralModule._backprop` bypasses the weighting deliberately.
 Whether the bridge should apply it is a decision, not an oversight.

+## Open - diagnostics

+**A target of the wrong shape is only found out during backpropagation.** A rule with a `1 x 2` head weight over a two-element body produces a scalar, so a vector target cannot fit - and nothing says so until the backward pass throws `Incompatible dimensions of algebraic operation - scalar increment by vector`, which names neither the query nor the target. **Measured** on a weighted head with a vector target, in both body orders.
+Comparing the shape of the target against the shape the queried neuron produces, at build time, would turn this into one clear message.

 ## Ideas rather than defects

+**Combining a body of mixed shapes tries the impossible direction first.** `ElementProduct`, `Sum` and `Average` take the accumulator's shape from the *first* body atom (`inputs.get(0).clone()`), so a body of scalar-then-vector attempts an in-place widening, throws, is caught, and redone out of place, while vector-then-scalar goes straight through. **Measured**: the outcome is the same either way - identical forward values and identical weights after a step, for both ELPRODUCT and SUM, weighted and plain heads - so this costs a thrown exception and a retry, not correctness.
+Picking the widest input to start from would avoid the detour.

 **Deciding between logits and probabilities is spread over four places.** Whether a queried output ends up raw or squashed is settled by `inferOutputFcns`, by `squishLastLayer`, by `infer()` choosing between